Consider this: an earthquake hits while you are cooking dinner. The tremors cause the pot of boiling water to fly off the stove, scalding your body.

 Don’t think that this couldn’t happen.
 According to one report, burns account for 3% of earthquake-related injuries.

-Burns are also very common in other types of disaster situations, such as hurricanes and tornados.
-Not to mention the burn injuries that could occur every day.
+Burns are also very common in other types of natural disasters, such as hurricanes and tornados, not to mention the burn injuries that could occur.

 2. Cool Compress and Basin for Water

 The first thing to do after a 1st or 2nd-degree burn is to run the burn under cool water for 15-30 minutes.